Precision Medicine Defines a Custom Approach to Care

 Basket Trials: A New Approach to Clinical Trials

-With a rich history of discovery, the University of Michigan Comprehensive Cancer Center was one of the earliest cancer centers to research the sequencing of tumors and begin using that information to guide treatment choices.
+With a rich history of discovery, the University of Michigan Rogel Cancer Center was one of the earliest cancer centers to research the sequencing of tumors and begin using that information to guide treatment choices.

 That approach is now more widely implemented in a new type of clinical trial known as basket trials.
 The National Cancer Institute’s MATCH and the American Society of Clinical Oncology-sponsored TAPUR trials are two early examples.
 U-M participates in both trials.